DHTMLX/docs-suite/docs/guides/datacollection_guide.md

 We have made changes in the list but not in the data set.

-Let's serialize the component data, create a new list and send the serialized data to the new one.
+Let's serialize the component data to save the current state of the list, create a new list and send the serialized data to this list.
 We will use  the **serialize()** and **parse()** methods for it.

-Do not forget to add a separate container for the new component, put it under the first one.
+Do not forget to add a separate container for the new component.

 ```html
 <div id="list2" style="height: 700px; margin: 20px"></div>